harmony-development/scherzo/README.md

 Harmony server implemented in Rust.

-It uses [warp](https://github.com/seanmonstar/warp) for serving HTTP via [hrpc-rs](https://github.com/harmony-development/hrpc-rs), and currently supports [sled](https://github.com/spacejam/sled) as a database backend.
+It uses [hyper] for serving HTTP via [hrpc-rs], and currently supports [sled] as a database backend.

 ## Deploy